 If you like dabbling in carpentry, chances are you’ve probably heard the name Japanese saws at least once in your entire woodworking vocation.
 Japanese hand saws are also known as ‘Nokogiri’ meaning saw.
-The most prominent feature that separates the Nokogiri from regular, everyday handsaws is the fact that instead of cutting at the push stroke, as most cliché European saws do, these ones penetrate the material on the pull stroke in lieu.
-One of the most common reasons buyers tend to opt for these handsaws is primarily the all-around adaptable, thin, and distinctly sharp nature that makes them significantly handy and versatile to work with.
-So if that’s something that arouses your curiosity, then keep on reading because in this guide we’ll spill the beans on some of the top Japanese saws in 2021 that will have you longing for the next woodshop visit.
+The most prominent feature that separates the Nokogiri from regular, everyday hand saws is the fact that instead of cutting at the push stroke, as most cliché European saws do, these penetrate the material on the pull stroke in lieu.
+One of the most common reasons buyers tend to opt for these hand saws is primarily the all-around adaptable, thin, and distinctly sharp nature that makes them significantly handy and versatile to work with.
+So if that’s something that arouses your curiosity, then keep on reading because in this guide we’ll spill the beans on some of the top Japanese saws in 2022 that will have you longing for the next woodshop visit.

 Replaceable saw blades

 Durable and long-lasting design

 10-inch long premium steel blade